How to grow love-in-a-mist

 Where to grow love-in-a-mist

-Love-in a mist needs a sunny site and is best grown in borders.
-Sow in patches to fill bare spaces between long-lived shrubs and perennials or grow love in a mist with other hardy annuals for a colourful summer display.
+Love-in a mist needs a sunny site and is best grown in borders, but it can be grown in large pots if sown in situ.
+Sow in patches to fill bare spaces between long-lived shrubs and perennials or grow with other hardy annuals for a colourful summer display.

 How to plant love-in-a-mist

-Well-drained soil is essential for love in a mist to thrive.
-Sow the large black seeds directly where you want it to flower, covering with 1cm of soil.
-If the ground is dry, water thoroughly before sowing the seed.
-Thinning the resulting seedlings to 10-15cm apart will produce larger and sturdier individual plants.
+Well-drained soil is essential for love-in-a-mist to thrive.
+Sow seed directly where you want it to flower, as it doesn't transplant well, covering with 1cm of soil.
+If the ground is dry, water thoroughly before sowing.
+Thinning the seedlings to 10-15cm apart will produce larger and sturdier individual plants.

 How to care for love-in-a-mist